I'd never heard anyone talk about a stock the way this guy was talking about Select Comfort

 While Select Comfort may turn out to be a good stock tip, you can't keep just one stock in your portfolio.
 After all, something tragic and unforeseen could happen to the company -- like a sales slowdown.

-Because if there's one thing that links all long-haul market outperformers, it's a precipitous decline.
+Because, if there's one thing that links all long-haul markets out-performers, it's a precipitous decline.
 You heard me right.
-Pull up the chart for Lowe's
+Pull up the chart for American Express

 Those moments will continue to happen with Select Comfort, just as they've happened to the market's best stocks.
 So please don't stash all of your savings in the stock.
 It's got great prospects, to be sure, but there are very few -- if any -- sure things in the market.